4IbWNsis3S/RCE-The-Planet/README.md

 impossibru = rust double-free

-No drivers because of signing and other annoyances on modern Windows OS.
+No drivers because of signing and other annoyances on modern Windows OS(mostly too lazy to setup and test with WDK or FASM and WinDBG.
 This only loses us a couple of interesting protections from Windows 10.